YounessBerkia/Foldify/README.md

 ## What is Foldify?

 Foldify organizes your files automatically using a layered approach: **fast rule-based matching first** (filename, extension, content, size, date, regex), with optional **local AI as a fallback** for ambiguous files.
-Everything runs 100% locally — no cloud, no subscriptions, no privacy trade-offs.
+Everything runs 100% locally.
+No cloud, no subscriptions, no privacy trade-offs.

 Unlike cloud-based "smart organizers" that process files one-by-one through expensive APIs, Foldify handles entire directories in seconds with zero ongoing costs.